shaundai/typescript-for-js-devs/README.md

 ### Who is this course for?
 This course is for beginners to TypeScript or programmers who want to get a better understanding of TypeScript fundamentals.
 The modules in this course assume that you already have an understanding of JavaScript ES6.

-## Installation Instructions

-### Tech
+## Getting Set Up

-(1) IDE of your choice:
+#### IDE of your choice
 We'll be using VS Code in the examples, but you can use any IDE you'd like

-(2) TypeScript:

-#### Installing TypeScript from your terminal
+#### TypeScript
+And of course, we'll need TypeScript installed for this project.

-You will need a copy of Node.js as an environment to run the package.
+You will need a copy of Node.js as an environment to run the TypeScript package.
 Then you use a dependency manager like npm, yarn or pnpm to download TypeScript into your project.
-Then run one of the commands, depending on which package manager you are using:
+Run one of the commands below, depending on which package manager you are using:

     npm (from the root of your project)
     `npm install typescript --save-dev`